mdn/content/files/en-us/web/api/gpucompilationmessage/message/index.md

 {{APIRef("WebGPU API")}}{{SeeCompatTable}}

 The **`message`** read-only property of the
-{{domxref("GPUCompilationMessage")}} interface is a string representing human-readable, localizable message text.
+{{domxref("GPUCompilationMessage")}} interface is a string representing human-readable message text.

 ## Value